Jiyao17/jiyao17.github.io/_pages/about.md

 # News
 **02-2026**  Our paper on joint swapping and purification optimization for entanglement distribution in quantum networks is accepted by IEEE Transactions on Networking!
+**01-2026**  Our paper on incentive mechanism design in blockchain-based federated learning is accepted by Elsevier Computer Networks!
 **11-2025**  I am very honored to receive Doctoral Dissertation Completion Grant!
 **10-2025**  Our paper on federated learning and blockchain is accepted by ICPADS 2025!
 **09-2025**  Our paper on quantum computing for space-air-ground networks is accepted by IEEE Transactions on Wireless Communications!